Gobytego/BatteryUtils/README.md

 Battery range Calculator to get a estimate of how many miles you can ride on the remaining charge you have left on your battery.
 Battery Charge time calculator to estimate how long it will take to get a charge to 100% battery from your charger. a bunch more to come...
+"batteryutils.py" is the code
+"batteryutils" is the standalone binary

+to run the batteryutils.py in python you will need the following installed: tkinter

+so far this has only been tested on Linux if anyone wants to test on Mac or Windows be my guest.